Overview of General Call for Presentations

 - Unauthorized recordings, filming or photography are prohibited by presenters and attendees.

-- Product giveaways are prohibited in the presentations.
+- Product giveaways and/or sales are prohibited.

 - Presenters may not be listed on more than three (3) submissions and may not present at more than three (3) sessions.